October 20, 2020 /

-We often notice that many colleagues talk a lot on their blog about Indian religious weddings and rituals and how charming a Hindu or Sikh wedding can be.
+We often notice that many operators of the wedding field talk a lot on their blog about Indian religious weddings and rituals and how charming a Hindu or Sikh marriage can be.

 But there is very insufficient information on how to get married for an Indian couple in Italy and how to manage a civil wedding and documentation for an Indian citizen in Italy.

-Many people freak out because they are advised to obtain a “nulla osta” from their embassies or local Indian authorities as it is the most common practice for most of the nationality’s rules.
+Many people freak out because they are advised to obtain a “nulla osta” from their Indian Embassies or Consulate in Italy.

 But what does the Italian civil code require to get a foreigner married in Italy?